factor/factor/basis/compiler/cfg/register-allocation/spill-sites/README.md

   is hot, can place its first spill immediately after that definition.
-A subsequent fragment that reloads its same private spill slot, has no definitions, and preserves the representation does not store that value back again.
+A subsequent fragment that reloads its same private spill slot, has no definitions, and preserves the representation does not store that value back again **only after an actual cold store has been established**.
+The final allocated intervals must contain the defining fragment, its real slot store immediately after the definition, and a following instruction in that same cold block.
+Eligibility or a requested split is insufficient: mandatory clobber splitting can otherwise leave the store in a bypassed hot body.
 The definition count comes from the original unsplit interval, not just equality of coalesced leader IDs or physical registers.

 The last transformation rejects ABI memory operands and entire CFGs with